 "Flynn, I am Wing Commander of Corinth's Aerial Forces," Scott remarks.
-"How can I do my job if the City Council wont give me the funds needed to maintain the Fighters?
+"How can I do my job if the City Council won't give me the funds needed to maintain the Fighter Jets?
 To train pilots?
 I have a whole Squadron that is grounded with only six active and ready for combat Fighter Jets!
 They sure didn't mind pouring out the funds around the anniversary of Venjix's defeat for the celebratory airshow!"

 "Ye will find a way laddie," Flynn tries to assure him.
 "Ye are Scott Truman!
 The hero of Corinth!"

 "If that is all it took," Scott sighs.

 "Besides, what is the rush?
 With ol Venjix gone, the world is safe."

 "For now," Scott sighs.
 "I'm a Soldier, Flynn.
 More than that, I am a Commander.
 It is my job to make sure that our defenses are ready for anything, whatever may rise up to threaten us.
 Commander Murdock doesn't seem to have the same kind of issues of getting funding for supplies or training for the Marines...
 Listen man, thanks for the support.
 I have taken up enough of your time today."

 "Aye, well, ye are my best friend," Flynn tosses an arm around Scott's shoulder.
 "Isn't that what friends are for?
 To support each other?"